 Every nurse working in a hospital knows to expect the unexpected.
 Just when the unit seems calm, your shift is well-staffed, and your patients are stable, it can turn on a dime: Your doctor decides he wants STAT blood work on one patient, your other patient’s IV infiltrates, and an admission comes in from the emergency room.
 Meanwhile, a code is called in the waiting room for a visitor that suddenly collapsed and is not breathing.

 At times like these, adequate preparation for emergencies can help control the chaos.
 A major component of this preparation is having the necessary supplies readily available.
 For the code in the waiting room, it would be imperative to have a properly stocked code cart quickly rushed to the unconscious visitor.
 One of the primary goals would be to clear the airway.
 Since in-wall suction is not available in this location, having a medical suction unit on the cart would be critical.

 Can you think of other situations where emergency suction would be needed?
 An extended power outage, failure of the in-wall suction, or the need for suction in an area where wall suction is unavailable are events for which your hospital must be prepared.
 Situations such as these are when portable emergency suction may be life-saving.

 There are several factors that influence exactly how many portable suction devices your hospital should have available.
 Ask yourself the following questions to get an idea of how many medical suction units your facility should have:

 1. Does your hospital have in-wall suction in every patient room?

-While it is often assumed that hospitals have in-wall suction at every bedside, some smaller or rural hospitals still may not.
+While it is often assumed that hospitals have in-wall suction at every bedside, your smaller or rural hospital may not.

 2. Does your hospital have many intubated patients?
 Does it have many patients with tracheostomies?